 Water is not only consumed directly in the household, but also indirectly, for example for food and clothing.
-This Virtual water consumption arises, for example, from the irrigation of tomato or cotton fields - and threatens the limited freshwater resources in ponds, rivers and lakes.
+This so-called Virtual water consumption arises, for example, from the irrigation of tomato or cotton fields and Threatens the limited freshwater resources in ponds, rivers and lakes.

 - Causes: A simple example helps to illustrate the problem.
 To produce one kilogram of meat, more than 15,000 liters of water are required (e.g. for animal feed cultivation, barn cleaning, etc.).₃ Even if you don't see it as a consumer, this indirect water consumption plays an important role in the Earth's stress limits.

 - Proposed solutions: Follow a plant-based diet as much as possible and Consciously save water in the household.

 What is the state of the Planetary Boundaries?

 Here above in the graphic you can already see the respective Conditions and threats of the global processes of planetary boundaries just described.

 Processes, which here are exclusively in the green (range recommended by Rockström and colleagues) are (still) considered safe or healthy.
 This is currently the case for freshwater use, ocean acidification, and stratospheric ozone loss.